trust-net/dag-lib-go/docs/Transaction.md

 // append the nonce value in bytes with the payload bytes noncedBytes := append(common.Uint64ToBytes(nonce), payload...)

-// compute SHA512 hash of the bytes hash := sha512.Sum512(noncedBytes)
+// compute SHA256 digest of the bytes hash := sha256.Sum256(noncedBytes)

 // sign the hash using ECDS private key of the submitter type signature struct {